Flexible Filaments for 3D Printing Explained

 Multi Jet Fusion (MJF)

 MJF offers a smoother surface finish than SLS, with typical Ra values ranging from 5 to 10 µm.
 Using a fusing agent and infrared lamps helps create a more uniform surface, though some post-processing may still be required for parts needing a very smooth finish.
-Media blasted is included for free through MakerVerse.
+Media blasting is included for free through MakerVerse.

 Stereolithography (SLA)